alpiepho/pup-learning/README.md

 - test with headless
 - set up docker/ubuntu/headless

-- set up with GH Actions to deploy on commit
 - set up with GH Actions to run docker and auto deploy (cron)